What to Expect from your Library

 - Students can access the library catalogue, ebooks and internet databases at home, on classroom computers or in the cross-curricular labs in the Library and Room 217.

-All members of the ESA Community are invited to keep in touch with Library happenings at the all new ESA Library Daily Blog which has been up and running since September 1st, 2013.
+All members of the ESA Community are invited to keep in touch with Library happenings at the ESA Library Daily Blog which has been up and running since September 1st, 2013.

 ESA Teacher Librarian